raspberrypilearning/make-crumble-sparkle-creature/en/step_8.md

 --- hint ---

-Arrange the code blocks to make the code below:
+Your program should look like this:

 ![Sparkle follow me sequence code solution](images/step8challengeSequence_solution.png)

-Click the green 'play' button to see if it works as you expect.
+Click on the green triangle **play** button and check that your sequence is what you expect.

 --- /hint ---